xurxodiz/snake/README.md

 * public/ : displayed by web browser
     * build/ : generated stuff for browser, don't forget to delete useless files some times !
     * css/ : all stylesheet needs, simple css files (with .css extension) or stylus files (with .styl extension)
-    * js/ : all javascript files in ES6 (thanks to browserify and babelify plugins) format
+    * js/ : all Javascript files in ES6 (thanks to browserify and babelify plugins) format
     * images/ : you know what it is!
-* shared/ : js files can be used in browser and/or in server, must be in es5 format
+* shared/ : js files can be used in browser and/or in server, must be in ES5 format
 * server/ : all js files for the server
 * index.js : entry point of the server
 * constants.js : constants to configure the server